charvi150507/VITyarthi-Project-/README.md

 # VITyarthi-Project-
+Project title
-My project name is Stationary Shop inventory.
+Stationary Shop inventory.

 This project enables store owners or staff to effortlessly add new products, update inventory, verify prices or product availability, delete items, and access the full inventory—entirely through an easy, menu-based interface.
 This project demonstrates key Python concepts such as loops,.

-OVERVIEW

-The Stationary Store Inventory Management System is a Python-based console application designed to help manage the inventory of a stationery shop.
-It allows users to add, modify, retrieve, and delete item records.
-With a simple menu-driven interface, this project makes inventory management efficient and user-friendly.

-This project demonstrates the use of dictionaries, loops, conditionals, user input, and basic CRUD (Create, Read, Update, Delete) operations.
+📌 Overview

+This project is a simple Python-based inventory management system designed for a stationery store.
+It allows the user to perform essential operations such as adding new items, checking availability, retrieving prices, updating stock, removing items, listing all items, and clearing the inventory.

+The system is menu-driven, runs in the terminal, and uses a dictionary to store item details like name, price, and stock..

-Features
+⭐ Features

-Add new stationery items with ID, name, price, and stock quantity.
+➕ Add New Stationery Items (ID, name, price, stock)

-Check the availability of any item.

-Retrieve the price of an item using its ID.
+🔍 Check Availability of an item using its ID

-Increase or decrease the stock of an item.
+💰 Retrieve Item Price

+📦 Update Stock (increase or decrease quantity)

-Remove items from the inventory.
+❌ Remove Items from the inventory

-Display all items with complete details.

-Clear the entire inventory.
+📋 View Complete Inventory

+🧹 Clear Entire Inventory

-Menu repeats until user chooses to exit.
+🔄 Looping Menu until user chooses to exit

-🛠 Technologies / Tools Used

-Programming Language: Python 3
+1. Python 3

-Development Environment: Any Python-supported IDE or terminal (e.g., VS Code, PyCharm, IDLE)

-Data Structure: Dictionary for managing inventory records
+The entire project is implemented using Python, chosen for its simplicity and readability.
+Python provides:

+Easy handling of user input

+Built-in data structures like dictionaries

+Dynamic typing for flexible data handling

+Simple control flow (loops, conditionals)

+2. Python Dictionaries

+The inventory is stored using a nested dictionary structure:
+Dictionaries are ideal because they allow:

+Fast data lookup using item IDs

+Easy updates to fields like price or stock

+Clear key–value organization

+3. Terminal / Command Line Interface (CLI)

+Users interact with the program through a simple text-based menu displayed in the terminal.
+The CLI approach ensures:

+No external libraries needed

+Smooth input/output flow

+Easy testing and debugging

+4. Basic Control Flow & Logic

+The project uses:

+while loops for repeating the menu

+if-elif decision blocks for operations

+Input validation through conditional checks
+These form the core logic of the inventory system.

+5. Optional Tools / Environment

+(Not strictly required, but commonly used during development)

+VS Code / PyCharm for writing and editing code

+Python Interpreter / IDLE for running and testing

+Git / GitHub if the project is version-controlled
 🚀 Steps to Install & Run the Project

 Install Python 3.x on your system.